 Young people involved in the continent’s future

 Today’s youth understand the value of education, of knowledge, as the start of everything.
-They are eager to grab every opportunity that arises so that one day they will be a force that can transform the African continent.
+They are eager to grab every chance that they are so that one day they will be able to transform the African continent.
 I am increasingly approached by young people seeking opportunities, asking for advice and chasing their dream.
 And to share this journey with so many young people is truly gratifying.

 Education as the start of everything

-Other concern of young people is deciding whether States are establishing the structural conditions that will give them the confidence to place their abilities and skills at the service of the country.
+Other concerns of young people are deciding whether States are establishing the structural conditions that will give them the confidence to place their abilities and skills at the service of the country.

 Young people have the most influential voice on the continent